DivyanshNatani/Intro_to_App_Dev_Flutter/flutter_tutorial.md

 ## Blogs

 If you love reading blogs and learning more about Apps.
 Flutter documentation is the best possible thing to start with.
+Refer to [Flutter Codelab](https://flutter.dev/docs/get-started/codelab-web) to get started.
 Check out the [List App with Selection](https://flutter.dev/docs/get-started/codelab) Tutorial.

 You can also check [this tutorial of solutelabs](https://www.solutelabs.com/blog/flutter-tutorial-for-beginners-step-by-step-guide).